saikrishna1312/Cover_letter_generator_using_LLM/README.md

 ## Features
   - Resume Processing: Extracts key information such as name, education, skills, and experience from .docx or .pdf resumes.
   - Job Posting Scraping: Scrapes job descriptions from a provided job URL using BeautifulSoup.
-  - AI-Powered Cover Letter Generation: Uses LLaMA (ChatGroq) to generate personalized cover letters based on the extracted resume information and job description.
+  - AI-Powered Cover Letter Generation: Uses LLaMA (llama-3.1-70b-versatile) model to generate personalized cover letters based on the extracted resume information and job description.
   - Streamlit UI: Provides an intuitive interface for users to upload their resume and input a job posting URL.

 ## Technologies Used